To book your appointment please call 9262 7778

 Each patient has unique dental health circumstances, which dictate their need for dental x-rays.
 Your dentist and dental hygienist will consider factors such as your age, medical and dental history, signs and symptoms, risk for disease and the results of your dental exam when determining the immediate necessity of an x-ray.

 During your first appointment, your dentist should arrange a full mouth series of dental x-rays.
-A full series can usually be used for three to five years.
 Bite-wing x-rays (x-rays showing the top and bottom teeth biting together) are taken once or twice a year at recall (check-up) visits and are necessary to identify new dental problems.